 - All-purpose flour: Don't change the flour.
 Doing so might drastically change the outcome of these cookies.

-- Dutch-processed cocoa powder: You can use regular unsweetened cocoa, but the dutch-processed is the best option for these cookies.
-Read the section "Which cocoa powder should I use" in this article, to understand more about it.
+- Dutch-processed cocoa powder: You can use regular unsweetened cocoa, but the Dutch-processed is the best option for these cookies.
+Read the section "Which cocoa powder should I use" in this article to understand more about it.

 - Baking soda: Don't change it for baking powder.
 Baking soda is the best choice due to the use of cocoa powder.